-Florence is recognized worldwide as the "cradle of the Renaissance" (the culla del Rinascimento) for its monuments, churches and historic buildings.
+Florence is world-renowned as the "cradle of the Renaissance" (la culla del Rinascimento) for its monuments, churches and historic buildings.

 To take advantage of these marvels during a relaxing stay, the surroundings of Florence are home to magnificent holiday residences nestled in the Tuscan countryside.
 Palaces, castles, ancient farmhouses, lodges, villas and apartments which are available for seasonal rentals to accommodate holidaymakers eager for beauty, calm and voluptuousness.
 To visit Florence, nothing beats renting a cottage in Chianti or the Tuscan hills.